 LSD, as seen by ACD.

 Bertrand Plainchont, Ph.
-D. Student from 2009 to 2012 at the Institute for Molecular Chemistry of Reims, France.
+D. Student since September 2009 at the Institute for Molecular Chemistry of Reims, France.

 Pr.
 Vicente de Paulo Emerenciano, Chemistry Institute, University of São Paulo, for giving us access to the SISTEMAT database from which the collection of natural product skeletons was extracted.